 The industry accredited programs & courses in MOME/MEM/ICS that we offer range from operator level, to supervisor, to manager and ultimately to the accountable person both on and offsite, including top management and business continuity capabilities.

-Wild Geese Group has also collaborated with the University of Applied Research & Development to develop and create the Emergency Response Risk Management (ERRM) pathway from Diploma Level 4 through to Master`s Degree Level.
+Wild Geese Group is recognised and approved through NOCN to develop and create the Incident Response Management Recovery (IRMR) pathway from Diploma Level 4 through to Master`s Degree Level.

 Industries to benefit and gain by this are not limited to the Oil & Gas Industry but include, Aviation, Construction, Maritime, Policing, Fire & Rescue and Mining.
 Establishing a global standard of competency based on real life career experience all accredited by the UK`s One Award endorsment program.

 Our Cooperative Learning Site (CLS) global network is a further example of our brand strength and our ability to reach our clients through collaboration.
 Our commitment to our product and services is shared by our partners.

 The Managed Emergency Response Service Centre (MERSC) is another example of who WGG is and how we dominate the field of Incident Command Solutions.
 The MERSC was the first fully outsourced Emergency Command Centre, purpose-built facility in SE Asia to meet the needs of some of our clients.